 Known Source is doing more than selling clothes.
 They’re building an archive, preserving subcultural heritage, and creating space for the stories woven into every badge, label, and stitch.
 It’s not just resale—it’s reverence

-The Hoxton Trend is a vibrant content hub for premium menswear enthusiasts, collectors, and everyday fans of clothing and style.
-Our mission is to empower our community by helping them navigate the world of clothing, offering entertaining and informative content, and connecting them to the right people, places, services or stores based on their requirements.
+The Hoxton Trend is a leading content hub for premium menswear enthusiasts, collectors, and everyday style fans.
+We empower our community with engaging, informative content that helps them navigate the world of clothing while connecting them to the right people, places, and stores.

 We may earn a commission when you use one of our coupons/links to make a purchase.